-Congress should grant Medicare the statutory authority to use its purchasing power to obtain drug price discounts directly from pharmaceutical manufacturers in addition to private Part D plans that currently negotiate with pharmacy benefit managers and pharmaceutical manufacturers.
+Congress should grant Medicare the statutory authority to use its purchasing power to obtain drug price discounts directly from pharmaceutical manufacturers.
+This is in addition to private Part D plans that currently negotiate with pharmacy benefit managers and pharmaceutical manufacturers.

 Quality and safety

 Medicare Part D quality measures that focus on clinical improvements should be emphasized in beneficiary communications including the Medicare Plan Finder.

 Part D medication therapy management programs, especially pharmacist-led interventions, should be better incentivized across Medicare to minimize preventable medication-related problems and encourage appropriate prescribing, monitoring, and safe use of medications.

 Congress should eliminate the asset test for the LIS for Part D coverage and ensure coordination of benefits for those who are dually eligible for Medicare and Medicaid.